Explainer: The 18 WTO plurilaterals and ‘joint-statement initiatives’

 A fifth subject is trade and gender.
 It, too, is now considered a joint-statement initiative.

 Large numbers of developed and developing countries are active in all these plurilateral negotiations, including China now involved in all of them after a delay on e-commerce.
 So the concerns of India and South Africa are not widely shared.

-Over 140 of the WTO’s 164 members are involved in at least one of these talks — barely 20 are not involved in any.
-Participation in any one of the five topic ranges from about 65 members to almost 120.
+At least 149 of the WTO’s 164 members are involved in at least one of these talks — meaning only about 15 are not involved in any.
+Participation in any one of the five topics ranges from 67 members to 115:

 The talks will continue anyway, but what happens when they conclude remains to be seen.

 First, a step back.

 Continue reading or use these links to jump down the page: